COVID-19: NUJ knocks FG, FCT Administration – The Sun Nigeria

 “Yesterday (Tuesday) the PTK after keeping journalists for over 3 hours cancelled the daily briefing for inexplicable reasons.
 Does this show the seriousness required at this time?
 It also speaks to the fact of why the present SGF-led team should have its membership drawn from professional bodies,” he added.

-According to Ogbeche, going forward, all the tiers of government – federal, state including FCT and local- should have media representatives in their committees.
+According to Ogbeche, going forward, all tiers of government – federal, state (including FCT) and local – should have media representatives in their committees.

-He also decried the fact that members of the COVID-19 were properly kitted when addressing journalists at the Presidential Villa, while those of the media had no protective gear, a situation he described as counter-productive.
+He also decried the fact that members of the COVID-19 task force were properly kitted when addressing journalists at the Presidential Villa, while the media had no protective gear, a situation he described as counterproductive.

-Ogbeche, therefore, made an appeal that journalists should be provided Covid-19 consumables such as masks, gloves, sanitizers and temperature guns as they keep working to keep the people abreast of developments and are exposed to the dangers of the pandemic on a daily basis.
+Ogbeche made an appeal that journalists should be provided with COVID-19 safety materials such as masks, gloves, sanitisers and temperature guns as they keep working to keep the people abreast of developments and are exposed to the dangers of the pandemic on a daily basis.

 Leave a Reply